Leading A Simple Life: 5 Steps to Aligning with Peace.

 • The Senses: "This fresh food isn't tasty enough; it needs more flavour."

-Step 3: Renounce the Four Derangements
+Step 3: Renounce the Four Material Derangements

 Step 4: Synchronize with the Elements